-Home ยป By Course ยป Main Dishes ยป Authentic Frikadellen (German Meatballs)
+Home ยป By Course ยป Main Dishes ยป Traditional Frikadellen (German Meatballs)

 This post may contain affiliate links.
 See my disclosure policy.

-In a collection of recipes compiled in 1790 by the mother of German author Theodor Fontanes, the over 200 year-old recipe for Frikadellen was largely the same then as it is today, incorporating ground meat (usually a combination of beef and pork), onions, bread, eggs, parsley and spices.ย The 1790 recipe calls for two very traditional spices, mace and cardamom.ย While nutmeg can be substituted, we recommend mace for that traditional old-fashioned German flavor.ย Likewise marjoram, not oregano, is the traditional herb of choice in Germany and Denmark.
+In a collection of recipes compiled in 1790 by the mother of German author Theodor Fontanes, the over 200 year-old recipe for Frikadellen was largely the same then as it is today, incorporating ground meat (usually a combination of beef and pork), onions, bread, eggs, parsley and spices.
+The 1790 recipe calls for two very traditional spices, mace and cardamom.
+While nutmeg can be substituted, we recommend mace for that traditional old-fashioned German flavor.
+Likewise marjoram, not oregano, is the traditional herb of choice in Germany and Denmark and really contributes to an authentic flavor.

 Traditionally Frikadellen were fried in pork fat or beef fat but today they’re most commonly fried in clarified butter (Butterschmalz) or oil or a combination of both.